 The Secret Garden is a favorite book and a great learning tool!
-Capitalize on that interest with these ideas for related lessons.
-The Secret Garden can be used as a guide to teach students about geography, social studies, history and more.
+Capitalize on student interest with these ideas for related lessons.
+Use it as a guide to teach students about geography, social studies, history and more.
 Read on to learn how.

 Mary finds the secret garden overgrown from neglect.
 She then begins the task of taking care of the secret garden with the help of her cousin Colin who is crippled and dying, and Dickon who seems wild and strange.
 He talks to animals and sleeps on the moors but seems to know all about flowers and nature — he is also full of life.
 Mary helps Colin learn to walk again after believing he is forever destined to a wheelchair.
 The lesson ideas for The Secret Garden make a wonderful extension to reading the book.